0xCompute/rubidity/programming-uniswap/part2/README.md

 and Unsiwap V2 uses [UQ112.112](https://en.wikipedia.org/wiki/Q_(number_format))
 numbers for that.

 UQ112.112 is basically a number that uses 112 bits for the fractional part and 112 for the integer part.
-112 bits were chosen to make storage of the reserve state variables more optimal (more on this in the next section)-that's why the variables use type uint112.
+112 bits were chosen to make storage of the reserve state variables more optimal (more on this in the next section)-that's why the variables use type uint (112 bits).
 Reserves, on the other hand, are stored as the integer part of a UQ112.112 number–this is why they're multiplied by `2**112` before price calculation.

 <!-- Check out UQ112x112.sol for more details, it's very simple. -->